lgreco/comp271s24/Assignments/Assignment_09/GradingNotes.md

 65*31^2 + 66^31^1 + 67*31^0 = 64578
 ```

-This technique has a limitation. `int` primities in Java can be in the range -2147483648 to 2147483647, i.e., -2^31 to +2^31-1.
+This technique has a limitation. `int` primitives in Java can be in the range -2147483648 to 2147483647, i.e., -2^31 to +2^31-1.
 Let's say, for simplicity, that the larger positive `int` is 2^31.
 The `String` hash code uses powers of 31.
 That's almost 32 which can be written as 2^5.
 So a string with five characters will have a hash code approximately equal to

 ```
 s[0]*(2^5)^4 + s[1]*(2^5)^3 + ...  =  s[0]*2^20 + s[1]*2^1 + ...